ZaraBaghdasaryan/ClassLibrary/ReadMe.md

 ## Usage
  - Create a Console Application
- - Install the MorseCodeTranslationService Nuget package from Visual Studio.
+ - Install the ClassLibraryForTranslationService Nuget package from Visual Studio.
  - Add a using statement/reference to the package
  - Add the below-mentioned code in the Main method of your program